elatov/elatov.github.io/_posts/2012-09-04-vcap5-dcd-objective-3-6-determine-datacenter-management-options-for-a-vsphere-5-physical-design.md

 >
 > Migrating to a proactive system requires a carefully orchestrated plan that includes a pilot program and phased cut over.
 There are organizational considerations involved in proactivity, including the establishment of a Cloud Infrastructure Operations Center of Excellence and changes to individual job functions.
 These changes must be carefully planned and effectively communicated across the organization to ensure a successful transition to a proactive system.

 The paper talks about being pro-active, defining roles for different layers, and having integrated management.
 All of these thing are true and there are a lot of third party application that already do this.
 I talked about these in <a href="http://virtuallyhyper.com/2012/08/vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/2012/08/vcap5-dcd-objective-2-4-build-manageability-requirements-into-the-logical-design/']);">Objective 2.4</a>.
 Also VMware provides this product called VMware Service Manager that allows for incident tracking.
 I talked it about earlier.
 There is actually a course on the product.
-From &#8220;<a href="http://mylearn.vmware.com/descriptions/EDU_DATASHEET_VSMImplementingIPMgmt_V9.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://mylearn.vmware.com/descriptions/EDU_DATASHEET_VSMImplementingIPMgmt_V9.pdf']);">VMware Service Manager: Implementing Incident Problem Management</a>&#8221; class data sheet:
+From "<a href="http://mylearn.vmware.com/descriptions/EDU_DATASHEET_VSMImplementingIPMgmt_V9.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://mylearn.vmware.com/descriptions/EDU_DATASHEET_VSMImplementingIPMgmt_V9.pdf']);">VMware Service Manager: Implementing Incident Problem Management</a>" class data sheet:

 > **Course Overview**
 > VMware® Service Manager (VSM) is a service management tool for managing and controlling customer calls received through a service desk.
 >
 > This three-day course is suitable for customers implementing the service desk module of VSM and covers the operational and administrative functions of the service desk.
 >
-> &#8230;
+> ...
-> &#8230;
+> ...
 >
 > **Objectives:**
 >